A Place for Mom

 • Driving test

-In addition to state driving tests, you can check for potential warning signs at home.
-It can be helpful to make observations during different times of the day, in varying weather conditions, and in traffic.
+In addition to state driving tests, you can check for potential warning signs by doing a home driving test.
+Be a passenger in your elderly parent’s car on a regular basis, during different times of the day, in varying traffic and weather conditions.
+Observe their driving habits and safety precautions including the following:

 • Do they wear their seatbelt?